nterrel/ani-mm/README.md

 ani-mm ala2-md --steps 1000 --t 300 --dt 2.0 --platform CPU
 ```

-Add `--dcd traj.dcd` to write a DCD trajectory (only when using OpenMM TorchForce engine).
+Add `--dcd traj.dcd` to also save a DCD (OpenMM / TorchForce path only).

-The helper will:

-* Try to build an OpenMM `System` with a single `TorchForce` (ANI model traced to TorchScript in double precision; falls back to float32 if tracing fails).
+Behind the scenes it (1) builds an OpenMM `System` with a single neural network
+`TorchForce` (preferring a float64 trace, retrying in float32 only if truly
-* Fall back to an ASE velocity Verlet integrator if `openmm-torch` is not importable.
+required), or (2) quietly drops back to a tiny ASE velocity Verlet loop if the

-Limitations (0.2.x):

-* No periodic systems / cutoffs yet (vacuum / gas‑phase only).
+plugin is missing.

+Current limitations:

+- Vacuum only (no periodic boundary conditions yet).
-* No restart / checkpoint support.
+- No restart / checkpoint.
-* Alanine helper prints directly to stdout (potential / Δ / T).
-Structured logging pending.
-* Actual traced dtype is attached to the produced ``TorchForce`` (``_animm_traced_dtype``); mixed precision & half precision still future work.

-### Warning Suppression
+- Alanine example writes a CSV‑ish line per report straight to stdout for now.
+- Mixed precision is a future knob; the trace dtype sits on the force object as `_animm_traced_dtype` today.

+### About the warning noise you *don’t* see

 The package suppresses a few known noisy warnings (via `warnings.filterwarnings` and selective stderr redirection during critical imports):